Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

       - petalinux already generates it.
       - You will need to copy it to the Vitis platform in the `[project-root]/Makefile` in the `bif` section.
       - The `v++ -p` command line in `[project-root]\vitis\Makefile` will need adaptations to be able to use ext4 rootfs instead of FAT-32.
   - Simulations and Emulations are **NOT** included in this Tutorial!
+  - As an optional feature you can enable an ILA core by toggling the `ILA_EN` switch placed in top Makefile.
+Once build is complete and petalinux boots on your board, you will need to manually load the probe file `probe_0.ltx` in the Vivado Hardware Manager.

 ## Design Considerations
   Note: The **MUST**'s in below explanations are due to how the generic Makefiles are setup, and is **NOT** a Xilinx tools requirement!